Sofosbuvir and velpatasvir (Oral)

 Ask your healthcare professional how you should dispose of any medicine you do not use.

-It is very important that your doctor check your progress at regular visits.
-This is to make sure that sofosbuvir and velpatasvir is working properly and to check for unwanted effects.
+It is very important that your doctor check your progress at regular visits to make sure that sofosbuvir and velpatasvir is working properly and to check for unwanted effects.

 Do not take sofosbuvir and velpatasvir together with other products containing sofosbuvir (eg, Sovaldi®).

-Amiodarone can cause serious side effects (such as cardiac arrest, slow heartbeat, conditions that need pacemaker) if used together with sofosbuvir and velpatasvir combination or if you have used it recently.
+Amiodarone can cause serious side effects (eg, cardiac arrest, slow heartbeat, conditions that need pacemaker) if used together with medicines containing sofosbuvir (including ledipasvir and sofosbuvir combination, Harvoni®), or if you have used it recently.
 This is more likely to occur in patients with heart disease or advanced liver disease.
 Tell your doctor if you are taking amiodarone before using sofosbuvir and velpatasvir.

 Do not take other medicines unless they have been discussed with your doctor.
 This includes prescription or nonprescription (over-the-counter [OTC]) medicines and herbal (eg, St. John's wort) or vitamin supplements.

 Along with its needed effects, a medicine may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.

 Check with your doctor immediately if any of the following side effects occur:

 Incidence not known

 - large, hive-like swelling on the face, eyelids, lips, tongue, throat, hands, legs, feet, or sex organs